 North Brandon Shores Lake is functioning as a balanced system that has a moderate level of fertility.
-Several management inputs are necessary to maintain balance as well as increase the potential for trophy largemouth bass.
+Several management inputs are necessary to maintain a state of balance as well as increase the total density of sport fish.
 The management activities we are recommending for North Brandon Shores Lake will center on reducing the total number of adult predators and enhancing the conditions for the production of forage.

-To maintain a high density of sport fish as well as help control aquatic vegetation, we recommend maintaining an intensive fertilization program in North Brandon Shores Lake.
+To maintain a high density of sport fish as well as help control aquatic vegetation, we recommend continuing an intensive fertilization program in North Brandon Shores Lake.
 SportMax® Water Soluble Pond Fertilizer (10-52-4) should be applied according to the Standard Pond Fertilization Schedule.

-For North Brandon Shores Lake, harvest bass 16 inches and smaller at a rate of 15 fish per person per day.
+For North Brandon Shores Lake, harvest bass 16 inches and smaller at a rate of 20 bass per angler per day.
 The recommended bass harvest rate and size will likely change over the next few years as the fish community responds to management inputs.

-We recommend limiting bluegill harvest in North Brandon Shores Lake to 10 per person per day; the over-harvest of adult bluegill, particularly during the spawning season, may lead to a decrease in the total number of mature, adult bluegill and a corresponding decline in angling catch per unit of effort.
+We recommend limiting bluegill harvest in North Brandon Shores Lake to 10 per angler per day; the over-harvest of adult bluegill, particularly during the spawning season, may lead to a decrease in the total number of mature, adult bluegill and a corresponding decline in angling catch per unit of effort.
 Annual electrofishing evaluations will help determine if fish harvest recommendations should be adjusted.

-We recommend maintaining an intensive supplemental feeding program in North Brandon Shores Lake.
-Fish food should be applied from at least 5 lbs/feeder/day from March through October.
+We recommend intensifying the supplemental feeding program in North Brandon Shores Lake.
+Fish food should be applied from additional feeding stations at a rate of at least 5 lbs/feeder/day from March through October.

 Aquatic weed control will also be an integral part of the management program for North Brandon Shores Lake.
-Smartweed, alligator weed, and water primrose have the potential to multiply quickly and should be monitored closely, particularly during the growing season.
+Alligator weed, smartweed and water primrose have the potential to multiply quickly and should be monitored closely, particularly during the growing season.
 We feel that the quickest and most efficient way to control aquatic weeds in North Brandon Shores Lake, if they should become a problem in the future, is by herbicide application.

 The management activities we recommend over the course of the next twelve months are listed in the following pages.
-In an effort to assist in the prioritization of these management inputs, we have developed a simple colorcoding system.
+In an effort to assist in the prioritization of these management inputs, we have developed a simple color-coding system.
 You will note this system in the bottom right-hand corner of the respective Management Recommendations to follow: